praseedaaw/praseedaaw.github.io/content/posts/kadhakali-in-kerala-murals.md

 <!--more-->

 I’m incredibly happy to share something close to my heart — my **first-ever Kerala mural painting**, titled *"Kathakali in Kerala Mural"*.
 It has a size of 34 cm * 45 cm and uses acrylic paints and Indian black ink.
-This project began in **September last year**, and I recently completed it under the expert guidance of my guru, **Sri.
+This project began in **August last year**, and I recently completed it under the expert guidance of my guru, **Sri.
 Manoj Mathasseril** ([About Manoj Sir](https://www.manojmathasseril.com/about)).
 What began as curiosity evolved into a deeply fulfilling artistic and cultural experience — one that connects me to my roots in Kerala in a profoundly meaningful way.

 ## A Cultural Calling: Why Kathakali?